bshankar/fastSS/README.md

 fastSS takes 2.62s to solve 55100.txt i.e **@21030 puzzles/s**
      and 3.49s to solve top50000.txt i.e   **@14326 puzzles/s** on a 2.6Ghz intel i7 CPU.

+Without uniqueness checking on the same CPU, fastSS can solve 55100.txt in 2.34s and top50000.txt in 2.75s.

 Compiling
 =========